 All Semifinalist teams will be required to meet with the VentureCat program lead to discuss the status of any University-owned IP if applicable, and the origins of the team and business.

 Teams or companies that have previously won the 1st, 2nd or 3rd place Grand Prizes at VentureCat Finals are ineligible to compete in VentureCat in future years.
 Teams or companies that previously won prize money at Semifinals or teams that made it to Finals, but did not win a Grand Prize are eligible to apply.

 Business Industry & Team

 Teams can be of any size and businesses can cover any industry in one of the five competition tracks.

 Consumer Products and Services (B to C)

 Energy and Sustainability

 Life Sciences and Medical Innovations

 Participation in Pitch Prep Program

-Teams chosen as Semifinalists must be fully committed to participating in the four-week Pitch Prep Program prior to competition day, which includes pitch coaching, business advisor mentorship and professional graphic design support.
+Teams chosen as Semifinalists must be fully committed to participating in the four to five week Pitch Prep Program prior to competition day, which includes pitch coaching, business advisor mentorship and professional graphic design support.